nyingimaina/profiling/README.md

 -------------------------------------------
 ```

+## Limitations

+Please be aware of the following limitations when using this library:

+*   **No Private Method Profiling:** The proxy-based approach can only intercept calls to public methods on a service's interface.
+It cannot profile private, protected, or internal methods.
+For this, a more advanced, runtime-level profiler (like those in Visual Studio) is required.

+*   **Scoped Lifetime Only:** All services registered by this library (both automatically and manually) are forced into a **Scoped lifetime**.
+Singleton and Transient lifetimes are not supported.

+*   **One-to-One Mapping for Auto-Discovery:** The `AddProfiledServices()` auto-discovery feature is designed for scenarios where there is a one-to-one mapping between an interface and its implementation.
+If you have an interface with multiple implementations, you must use **manual registration** for each one.

+*   **Performance Overhead:** While lightweight, the proxying mechanism does introduce a small amount of performance overhead for each profiled method call.
+We strongly recommend using the `EnableTiming: false` configuration in performance-sensitive production environments.

 ## Advanced Notes & Important Behaviors

 Please be aware of the following behaviors to ensure the library works as expected in your application.

 ### Dependency Injection: Attribute Wins

-If the auto-discovery feature finds a service marked for profiling, **it will overwrite any existing manual registration for that service.**

-This is an intentional design choice.
-The presence of the `[MeasureExecutionTime]` attribute is treated as the definitive source of truth, signaling a clear intent to profile the service.
+If the auto-discovery feature finds a service marked for profiling, **it will overwrite any existing manual registration for that service.** This is an intentional design choice, as the `[MeasureExecutionTime]` attribute is treated as the definitive source of truth.

 ### Attribute Placement and Precedence